 Bloodshot Bill added an extra helping of surreality to the event, taking the stage with his roots meet rockabilly meets old-time rock ‘n roll, which he blasts with the hip shaking panache of Presley himself, greasy pompadour and all.

 By the time Shannon and the Clams took the stage, the campground was dark, lit primarily by tiki torches, and festgoers had emerged from their tents to gather en masse in front of the one stage, which was flanked by an inflatable vulture and a papier-mâché rendition of the fest’s mascot- a rat dressed in the wizard garb of Mickey Mouse in Fantasia.
 Shannon and the Clams may seem like a novelty act, but to write them off as such would dismiss a carefully curated sonic and visual experience, one that weaves together a nearly inconceivable mix of grunge, punk, doo-wop, fuzz and surf rock.
-If John Waters’ and Buddy Holly ever had the chance to drop acid on the beach in California and shoot a music video, it might approach the vibe of lead singer/bassist Shannon Shaw, singer/guitar player Cody Blanchard and drummer Ian Amberson.
+If John Waters’ and Buddy Holly ever had the chance to drop acid on the beach in California, it might approach the vibe of lead singer/bassist Shannon Shaw, singer/guitar player Cody Blanchard and drummer Ian Amberson.

 White Mystery from Chicago, the brother sister duo of Miss Alex White and Francis Scott Key White, were a noticeable presence at the fest, both of them rocking full heads of ginger hair—Alex’s in an afro, Francis’ in locks half way to his waist.
 They surprised and delighted with thrashing, reverb drench rock, rooted in Alex’s piercing, Le Tigre-esque yawps, that could slide from blues to punk in a breath.